Apply for Financial Aid

 Step 5: Review Your Financial Aid Award

-When we complete our review of your financial aid application, we will notify you at your email address and direct you to the Online student information system.
-You will be able to view your financial aid award over the Internet.
+When we complete our review of your financial aid application, we will notify you at your school email address and direct you to the Online student information system.

 Once a student turns 18 years old only certain information can be shared with parent(s)/guardian, or any agency acting on your behalf. please see FERPA Information which details more about confidential information and your rights and responsibilities as a student.